Sci-Hook/scicon-brands/README.md

 # Contributors

 The design and software works of the icons in the package are carried out by [Çınar Civan](https://github.com/cinarcivan).
-Software technical works are carried out by [Emirhan Gerçeker] (https://github.com/lim10tech).
+Software technical works are carried out by [Emirhan Gerçeker](https://github.com/lim10tech).

 # License